yuyenchu/express_cluster_sample/README.md

 ## HTTPS
 **NOTE**: You will need a **domain name** to get certificate from letsencrypt.
 ### Traefik
 By default, this project uses traefik to route https requests and auto renew ssl certificates with acme http challenge.
-For alternative, manual obtained ssl certificates are also supported using the server script, which will require some settings in config file.
+For alternative, manual obtained ssl certificates are also supported using the server script, which will require some settings in server config file.
 ### Certbot
 To use certbot to obtain ssl certificates, following are instructions about how to use it.\
 - to use certbot to generate ssl certificates, run ```docker run --rm  -v /etc/letsencrypt:/etc/letsencrypt  -p 80:80 -ti certbot/certbot certonly --standalone --email EMAIL_ADDRESS --agree-tos --preferred-challenges http -d DOMAIN_NAME```